apify/apify-docs/sources/academy/tutorials/api/index.md

 ---
 title: API tutorials
-description: A collection of various API tutorials explaining how to interact with the API platform programmatically using its API.
+description: A collection of various tutorials explaining how to interact with the Apify platform programmatically using its API.
 sidebar_position: 20
 category: tutorials
 slug: /api